Paul Gascoigne: Other projects

 At the height of "Gazzamania" following the 1990 World Cup, he reached number 2 in the UK Top 40 with "Fog on the Tyne", a collaborative cover with Lindisfarne that earned him a gold disc.
-He established Paul Gascoigne Promotions and hired a number of staff to handle the hundreds of requests from companies wishing to use his likeness and/or endorsement to promote their products.
+He established Paul Gascoigne Promotions.
+He hired several staff to handle the hundreds of requests from companies wishing to use his likeness and/or endorsement to promote their products.
 He signed an exclusive deal with The Sun, which did not prevent the newspaper from joining its rivals in sensationalising the various scandals he became embroiled in.
 He promoted two video games: Gazza's Superstar Soccer and Gazza II.

-In August 2006, he visited Botswana on behalf of the Football Association's international outreach week and played football with the children from the SOS Children's Village there.
+In August 2006, he visited Botswana on behalf of the Football Association's international outreach week.
+He played football with the children from the SOS Children's Village there.
 On 25 July 2009, Gascoigne appeared on a Sporting Heroes edition of the BBC television quiz The Weakest Link, where he engaged in banter with host Anne Robinson.
 The next day, he played in an England versus Germany charity football match to help raise funds for the Sir Bobby Robson Foundation.
 He took part in the first edition of Soccer Aid in 2006, playing for an England team captained by Robbie Williams.

 In August 2014, Gascoigne began playing amateur football after signing for Bournemouth Sunday League Division Four team Abbey.
 In 2015, he was the subject of a documentary film called Gascoigne, and in 2022 he was the subject of a two-part documentary series Gazza.